Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Information Type 4 - Request VIN Message

-An IOX uses this message to request the vehicle VIN number from GO.
-The GO will respond with GO Multi-frame Data (0x27) - Type 3 message.
+An IOX uses this message to request the vehicle's VIN from the GO device.
+The GO device responds with a GO Multi-frame Data (0x27) - Type 3 message.

 | Parameter Type | Description |
 | --- | --- |